coderabbitai/coderabbit-docs/README.md

 For more information on using Docusaurus, please refer to the [official Docusaurus documentation](https://docusaurus.io/docs).

-Built with ❤️ by the CodeRabbit team | Copyright 2024 CodeRabbit
+Built with ❤️ by the CodeRabbit team | CodeRabbit © 2024